emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 4. Merging a development branch
 -------------------------------

-1. Check that the contributor has not expressed any kind of variation on the licensing of their work from the material to which they are contributing.
-(See `"Licensing" in "Contributing to the MPS"
-   <../contributing.rst#licensing>`_.)

-   If they have, this procedure fails.
-Talk to them or get someone to talk to them about the matter.

-2. If the branch to be merged is in a third-party repo (such as a fork), then add that, e.g.::
+1. If the branch to be merged is in a third-party repo (such as a fork), then add that, e.g.::

      git remote add captain-contrib https://gitlab.com/captcontrib/mps.git

-3. Fetch the branch that you are going to merge to a local branch using the MPS durable branch naming convention, "branch/DATE/TOPIC", e.g. ::
+2. Fetch the branch that you are going to merge to a local branch using the MPS durable branch naming convention, "branch/DATE/TOPIC", e.g. ::